UNTITLED MIGRANT

 40 embroidered garments, lithographs, and digital prints

-For this cartography, I used migrants’ own clothing as canvas, embroidering their stories along three threads of dialogue:
+For this cartography, I used garments belonging to migrants themselves as both canvas and archive, embroidering their stories through three interconnected lines of dialogue:

 -

-The home we inhabit vs. the home we feel is our own
+the home we inhabit versus the home we feel belongs to us

 -